Ex-councillor jailed for indecent images

 A former councillor who downloaded indecent images of children and extreme pornography involving animals has been sentenced to a year in jail.

-Steven Bayes who was involved in Hull's bid for the UK City of Culture 2017 title, had denied possessing indecent images and extreme pornography.
+Steven Bayes, who was involved in Hull's bid for the UK City of Culture 2017 title, denied possessing indecent images and extreme pornography.

 A jury found him guilty of the three charges in February and he was sentenced at Hull Crown Court earlier.